-PHASES OF THE RESTRUCTURING PROGRESS TO DATE reflect the most up-to-date period.
-CLICO and BAT received a number of updated bids from interested parties based on the more recent assumptions and data.
-Preferred bidders for the portfolios of the two companies have been selected and the parties are in negotiations in respect of the sale process.
-The 2016 Statutory Fund calculation has indicated that the CLICO Statutory Fund has sufficient and appropriate assets to back the traditional portfolio and other Statutory Fund liabilities.
-D (vi) First Partial Distribution pursuant to the CLICO Resolution Plan announced on March 27, 2015: • Settlement of 85% of contractual liability as at the end of the interest term, to statutory fund STIP holders, including the Government (as assignce of the rights of such STIP holders). • The First Partial payment to the Government under the Statutory Fund to comprise (a) approximately \$4 billion in cash funded from the proceeds of the sale of Methanol Holdings (Trinidad) Limited (MHTL); and to include (b) the transfer of CLICO's shareholdings in Angostura Holdings Limited (AHL), CL World Brands Limited (CLWB) and Home Construction Limited (HCL) to Government in lieu of cash, subject to an independent valuation pursuant to section 44D(vi) of the Act.
-On March 27, 2015, the Government received cash payments to talling \$4,200 million.
-These payments to the Government represent part settlement of the First Partial Distribution of 85% of CLICO's Statutory Fund liabilities to the Government (as assignee of rights of Statutory Fund policyholders who accepted Government's 2011 bailout offer).
+PHASES OF THE RESTRUCTURING PROGRESS TO DATE D (vi) First Partial Distribution pursuant to the CLICO Resolution Plan announced of March 27, 2015: • Settlement of 85% of contractual liability as at the end of the interesterm, to statutory fund STIP holders including the Government (as assigned of the rights of such STIP holders). • The First Partial payment to the Government under the Statutory Fund to comprise (a) approximately \$4 billion in cash funded from the proceeds of the sale of Methanol Holdings (Trinidad) Limited (MHTL); and to include (b) the transfer of CLICO's shareholdings in Angostura Holdings Limited (AHL), CL World Brands Limited (CLWB) and Home Construction Limited (HCL) to Government in lieu of cash, subject to an independent valuation pursuant to section 44D(vi) of the Act. cash payments totalling \$4,200 million.
+These payments to the Government represent part settlement of the First Partial Distribution of 85% of CLICO's Statutory Fund liabilities to the Government (as assignee of rights of Statutory Fund STIP holders who accepted Government's 2011 bailout offer).
 The processing of applications from the other Statutory Fund STIP holders as part of the First Partial Distribution under the Resolution Plan started on May 1, 2015.
 Over the period May 1, 2015 to July 25, 2016, approximately \$695.6 million was paid to 515 CLICO STIP holders under the First Partial Distribution.
-This sum represents 54.0% of the total statutory fund STIP liability to non-assenting STIP holders of CLICO.
-Updated independent valuations of CLICO's shares in AHL, CLWB and HCL earmarked for transfer or monetization under the Resolution Plan, were received.
-Further to the Bank's consultations with and directions from the Minister of Finance pursuant to section
+This sum Second Partial Distribution of the CLICO was instructed to proceed to sell its D (vii) shareholding in MHIL to a suitable buyer, to be met from the sale of Methanol Holdings (International) Limited (MHIL).